foundriesio/docs/source/getting-started/signup/index.rst

 minutes.
 Additionally, you will receive an Email once this initial build is complete.

+Targets are a reference to a platform image and docker applications.
+When developers push code, the FoundriesFactory produces a new target.
+Registered devices update and install targets.

 The :guilabel:`Targets` tab of the Factory will become more useful as you begin to build your application and produce new Targets for the Factory to build.